kate102/CV/README.md

 Following my M.Sc. in Formal Methods of Software Design [Safety Critical Systems] I was a successful programmer for many years.
 Due to my fear of boredom, a career break to start my family was also utilised build a substantial property portfolio.
 As my children gained independence, this skill set led to the creation of a successful and award-winning kitchen design company [Name of company or website?].
 The smooth implementation package I had developed overtime for the kitchen design business meant that any demands were purely financial or political.
 I no longer felt challenged decided that now was the time to explore returning to programming.

+The Makers Academy Boot Camp has brought me up to speed with how the industry operates now and I’m look for a role that utilizes the broad project skill I have built up, the technical skills that I have gained as well as the ones I have given a spring clean.
+It is  important to me to work in an collaborative, diverse environment where there is mutual respect and vested interest in identifying and achieving the prooject goals

 ## Skills